Ingredients

 - Pork belly can sometimes have a layer of skin on the fat side that has to be removed before curing.
 To remove the skin, cut through it with a sharp knife (not too deep) and peel it off.

-- Place the curing ingredients in a small bowl and mix well.
-Sprinkle the curing mixture evenly over the entire pork belly.
+- In a small bowl, add the salt, brown sugar, black pepper, and Prague powder and mix well.
+Sprinkle the mixture evenly over the entire pork belly.
 Place the pork belly inside a food saver bag and add the remaining curing mixture to the bag.
 Remove the air and seal.
-Place the sealed bag in a small pan and place in the refrigerator for six days.
+Place the sealed bag in a small pan and place in the refrigerator for 6 days.
 Turn the bag over every day.

-- After six days, remove the cured pork belly from the bag, rinse well and pat dry.
+- After 6 days, remove the cured pork belly from the bag, rinse it well and pat it dry.
 Place the pork belly on a wire rack over a rimmed baking sheet.
-Now place the uncovered pork belly in the refrigerator overnight.
+Then put the uncovered pork belly in the refrigerator overnight.

-- Cut the bacon into ⅛” strips, preferably on a meat slicer, and fry it up.
+- Cut the bacon into ⅛ inch strips, preferably on a meat slicer, and fry it up.

 Nutrition